 Thanks to all hunters who submitted their hunter report(s) last year.
 This information is an important part of wildlife management, and hunters play an important role.
-As of 2022, hunters who fail to report will receive a \$25 surcharge that will automatically be applied to the next draw or allocation application, licence or tag purchase for that species.
+Hunters who fail to report will receive a \$25 surcharge that will automatically be applied to the next draw or allocation application, licence or tag purchase for that species.
 The \$25 surcharge will be applied for each report that a hunter fails to submit.
 If a hunter fails to submit a hunter report on two consecutive occasions for the same species, they will be prevented from purchasing the relevant product(s) (e.g. draw or allocation application, licence or tag) the following year.
+(Note: the ministry is currently reviewing this policy and hunters will not be prevented from purchasing relevant products in 2024)

-The first time a hunter who fails to report will receive a penalty will be in 2023.
 Hunters who provide false or misleading information may be subject to penalties under the Fish and Wildlife Conservation Act, 1997.